 Nederlands-Vlaamse Accreditatie Organisatie).
 This official

-organisation was established by international treaty between the Flemish
+organization was established by international treaty between the Flemish

 and the Dutch governments to ensure the quality of higher education in